 Not to purposely try to confuse you, but this group of NEW passages are from the edited copy of “Mr. and Mrs. Fitzwilliam Darcy ~ Two Shall Become One” that will be arriving next March.
-In a continuation from THIS previous entry on September 12, I am sharing some of the portions that needed to be rewritten for whatever reason.
+In a continuation from the blog post on September 12, I am sharing some of the portions that needed to be rewritten for whatever reason.

 I apologize for this first passage as I should have included it in the Sept.
 12 entry.
 It involves further illumination on the inn where the Darcys stayed for their honeymoon nights.
 Per the discussion with my editor, as I shared with you all, I elaborated on the environs of the inn.
 These paragraphs, therefore, occur right when Darcy and Lizzy arrive at the White Stag:

 They were greeted at the courtyard door of the inn by Mr. Hamilton.
 He welcomed them both as they alighted from the carriage and hurried them into the warm and inviting reception room.
 A servant took their coats and gloves.
 Darcy spoke to Mr. Hamilton, assuring that all arrangements had been carried out, while Elizabeth looked around the room.
 The pub was to the left through an archway of polished oak and gray stone.
 Two men in farmer’s garb sat at the edge of the bar, ale mugs in hand, as they attended to an unseen minstrel whose strains of violin music could be faintly heard.